Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 7. Weight Training

-Strength training and the muscle mass gains that come along with it means that an overall weight gain can occur.
-Muscle weighs more than fat (or adipose tissue), so it’s a healthy gain, not a weight gain that comes with an increased risk of medical conditions.
+Strength training and the muscle mass gains that come along with it means that an overall uptick in weight can occur.
+Muscle weighs more than fat (or adipose tissue), so it’s a healthy weight gain, not one that comes with an increased risk of medical conditions.

 8. Mental Health Challenges

 More and more, girls from preteen to teen are experiencing more mental health challenges.
-An anxious or depressed state may contribute to emotional eating or overeating.
+An anxious or depressed state may contribute to emotional eating or overeating, and is a risk factor for eating disorders.

 9. Eating Disorder or Dysfunctional Eating Behaviors